magnus-leksell/zen-quote/README.md

 ## API server endpoints

 All responses is of type JSON in UTF-8 encoding.
 Note that queries to the database are made case insensitive.
-Detailed documentation about the API endpoints below can be found at `/api-docs`, example http://localhost:3000/api-docs.
+Detailed documentation about the API endpoints below can be found at `/api-docs`, which depends on [Swagger UI Express](https://www.npmjs.com/package/swagger-ui-express), example http://localhost:3000/api-docs.

 ### `GET /api/authors`